-LESS THAN 16 FT (4.9 M) CLASS 1: 16 TO LESS THAN 26 FT (4.9 TO LESS THAN 7.9 M) CLASS 2: 26 TO LESS THAN 40 FT (7.9 TO LESS THAN 12.2 M) CLASS 3: 40 TO 65 FT (12.2 TO 19.8 M) LIFE JACKETS AND PERSONAL FLOTATION DEVICES (PFDs) One U.S. Coast Guard- approved Type I, II, III or V wearable life jacket for each person on board One U.S. Coast Guard-approved Type I, II, III or V wearable life jacket for each person on board and one throwable Type IV PFD device VISUAL DISTRESS SIGNALING DEVICES One (1) electric distress light OR three (3) day and night combination red flares One orange distress flag or one electric distress light OR three floating or handheld orange smoke signals and one electric distress light OR three day and night combination red flares, handheld, parachute or meteor type AUDIBLE SIGNALING DEVICES (12 m) must hat efficient sound device.
-(Examp mouth whistle (12 m) must have on board an efficient sound-producing device.
+LESS THAN 16 FT (4.9 M) CLASS 1: 16 TO LESS THAN 26 FT (4.9 TO LESS THAN 7.9 M) CLASS 2: 26 TO LESS THAN 40 FT (7.9 TO LESS THAN 12.2 M) CLASS 3: 40 TO 65 FT (12.2 TO 19.8 M) LIFE JACKETS AND PERSONAL FLOTATION DEVICES (PFDs) One U.S. Coast Guard- approved Type I, II, III or V wearable life jacket for each person on board One U.S. Coast Guard-approved Type I, II, III or V wearable life jacket for each person on board and one throwable Type IV PFD device VISUAL DISTRESS SIGNALING DEVICES One (1) electric distress light OR three (3) day and night combination red flares One orange distress flag or one electric distress light OR three floating or handheld orange smoke signals and one electric distress light OR three day and night combination red flares, handheld, parachute or meteor type AUDIBLE SIGNALING DEVICES A boat less than 39.4 ft (12 m) must have on board an efficient sound-producing device.
 (Example: hand or mouth whistle OR a compressed or powered air horn) A boat less than 39.4 ft (12 m) must have on board an efficient sound-producing device.
-(Example: hand or mouth whistle OR a compressed or powered air horn) A boat 39.4 ft (12 m) but less than 65.6 ft (20 m) in length operating in inland waterways must carry a power whistle OR powered air horn AND a bell NAVIGATION LIGHTS properly displa quire that navigational lights be clearly lit and ayed at all times between sunset and sunrise and operating in reduced visibility while boating
+(Example: hand or mouth whistle OR a compressed or powered air horn) A boat 39.4 ft (12 m) but less than 65.6 ft (20 m) in length operating in inland waterways must carry a power whistle OR powered air horn AND a bell NAVIGATION LIGHTS Regulations require that navigational lights be clearly lit and properly displayed at all times between sunset and sunrise and always when operating in reduced visibility while boating

-LESS THAN 16 FT (4.9 M) CLASS 1: 16 TO LESS THAN 26 FT (4.9 TO LESS THAN 7.9 M) CLASS 2: 26 TO LESS THAN 40 FT (7.9 TO LESS THAN 12.2 M) CLASS 3: 40 TO 65 FT (12.2 TO 19.8 M) FIRE EXTINGUISHERS powered Has closed where ports can be store Has double construction areas where can be opee Has an end space Has compar flammable, or explosive stored Has permainstalled ed) ets any one or lowing boat must ype USCG- guisher on emdrive engine compartments able fuel tanks red e bottom on that has e air or gases en or trapped elosed living artments where combustible e materials are nent fuel tanks ft (7.9 m) or One B-II OR two B-I type (USCG- approved) (A fixed extinguishing system is equal to one B-I.) One B-II AND one B-I OR three B-I type (USCG-approved) (A fixed extinguishing system is equal to one B-I OR two B-II.)
+THAN 7.9 M) THAN 12.2 M) FIRE One B-I type (U.S. Coast Guard-approved) THAN 12.2 M) One B-II OR two B-I type One B-I OR (USCG- three B-I type) EXTINGUISHERS Guard-approved) two B-I type one B-I OR 16 TO LESS THAN 26 FT (4.9 TO LESS 26 TO LESS THAN 40 FT (7.9 TO LESS more of the following conditions, the boat must carry one B-I type USCG-approved extinguisher on approved extinguishing system is equal extinguishing Guard-approve If the boat mee more of the foll conditions, the carry one B-I ty approved extin board: Inboard/ste powered Has closed where porte can be stor Has double constructio areas where can be ope Has an enc space Has compa flammable, or explosive stored Has permai installed Boat is 26 fe ed) ets any one or lowing boat must type USCG- guisher on erndrive engine compartments able fuel tanks red e bottom on that has e air or gases en or trapped elosed living artments where combustible e materials are nent fuel tanks ft (7.9 m) or two B-I type (USCG- approved) (A fixed extinguishing system is equal one B-I OR three B-I type (USCG- approved) (A fixed extinguishing system is equal to one B-I OR two